jartis/songler/README.md

 * Choice of different "click" sounds for wheel spin
 * Configuration for wheel palettes / random wheel colors
 * No adjacent wheel slots with matching colors
-* Some way to remove songs from a (non-moving) wheel - an X on the outside?
+* Show selected title on hover (Different from spinner title)
 * Dashboard for configuring your song list
 * Some kind of user/auth system
 * Request security and whatnot